Vladimir Ovchinnikov (graffiti artist): Murals by Vladimir Ovchinnikov

-During four summer seasons (2002-2005), Ovchinnikov, a self-taught artist, made about a hundred paintings on the houses of Borovsk, creating on the dull blank walls of city buildings, boarded-up windows, fences, about 90 different subjects (his famous countrymen, churches, historical events, genre scenes: a girl walking on the pipe of a pipeline, an old woman with a bucket near a downspout, a naked boy knocking at the locked door, a man with a giant cucumber in the hands, an old man in his window reading «Times», etc.).
-Themes are chosen and selected with the help of his wife.
-Many of the paintings are accompanied by poems written by Elvira.
+During four summer seasons (2002–2005), Ovchinnikov, a self-taught artist, made about a hundred paintings on the houses of Borovsk, creating on the dull blank walls of city buildings, boarded-up windows, fences, about 90 different subjects (his famous countrymen, churches, historical events, genre scenes: a girl walking on the pipe of a pipeline, an old woman with a bucket near a downspout, a naked boy knocking at the locked door, a man with a giant cucumber in the hands, and an old man in his window reading, etc.).
+His themes were chosen and selected with the help of his wife.
+Many of the paintings are accompanied by poems written by her.

 It occurred to me that all local artists should be transferred to the walls of buildings presenting their works in an enlarged view.
-But all other artists refused: one referred to the fact that his health does not allow him, others - for other reasons, like age, some said that it does not allow to make money.
+But all other artists refused: one referred to the fact that his health does not allow him, others, for other reasons, like age, some said that it does not allow to make money.
 Then I decided to go to our mayor and to offer him to paint the walls on my own.